Using Rovo for Microsoft Teams

 Natural language search

-View project details & connected content
+View project details and connected content

 Summarize content